weiawesome/GYMSTER_app/README.md

 > It shows basic functions.

 ## You can see [Second video](resource/second_part.mp4)
-> It shows basic functions.
+> It shows how to post in the app.